Measuring Transport Difficulty of Data Dissemination in Large-Scale Online Social Networks: An Interest-Driven Case: Related Work

-Online social networks (OSNs) allow hundreds of millions of the Internet users worldwide to produce and consume content, and provide users with the access to the unprecedented large-scale information repository \cite{guille2013information}.
-They play an important role in the information diffusion by increasing the spread of novel information and diverse viewpoints, and have shown their power in many situations \cite{bakshy2012role,mdmkdd2010-twitter,friend2012}.
-In the research community of OSNs, there are some representative topics that have been extensively studied, such as detecting popular topics \cite{mathioudakis2010twittermonitor}, modeling information diffusion \cite{myers2012information,diffusion2013,enterprise2013li}, identifying influential spreaders \cite{borge2012locating,SAIC-2013-Alex,identi2013leader}, pricing strategies \cite{dynamic2012}, and exploring security issues \cite{security2011issue,social2012com}, and so on.
-Most existing work mainly focused on the information diffusion scheme over overlay relationship networks of users in social network sites/services (SNSs), \cite{Bayesian2012}.
+Online social networks (OSNs) provide a platform for hundreds of millions of the Internet users worldwide to produce and consume content.
+Users in OSNs have the access to the unprecedented large-scale information repository \cite{guille2013information}.
+Moreover, OSNs play an important role in the information diffusion by increasing the spread of novel information and diverse viewpoints, and have shown their power in many situations \cite{bakshy2012role}.
+There are some representative topics that have been extensively studied in the research community of OSNs, such as detecting popular topics \cite{mathioudakis2010twittermonitor}, digging potential popularity of contents \cite{altman2013stochastic}, modeling information diffusion \cite{myers2012information,diffusion2013}, identifying influential spreaders, leaders or followers \cite{identi2013leader}, presenting influence mechanisms \cite{li2012modeling}, maximizing the spread of an information epidemic \cite{kandhwaycampaigning}, predicting the properties/signs of links \cite{ye2013predicting} and the missing preference of a user \cite{liu2013soco}, estimating the proximity of social networks \cite{song2012clustered}, and exploring security issues \cite{social2012com}, and so on.
+However, most existing work mainly focused on the information diffusion scheme in overlay relationship networks of users in social networking sites/services (SNSs), \cite{Bayesian2012}.